What is the best cheap food to buy when broke?

 Top Tip – Subscribe to the 7 day Grocery Budget Bootcamp and learn how to take back control of your spending on groceries in just a week!

 A great veggie to grow in your garden (if you can keep the cabbage white butterflies away).
-Broccoli’s nutrients include fiber, iron and A, C, K and B vitamins.
-Bake it 50:50 to make a lovely cauliflower broccoli cheese.
+Broccoli’s nutrients include fiber, iron and vitamin C, A, K and B. Bake it 50:50 to make a lovely cauliflower broccoli cheese.

-Ready popped popcorn is expensive for what it is whereas popcorn kernels are a cheap snack that you can pop yourself at home.
+Ready popped popcorn is expensive for what it is whereas popcorn kernels are a cheap savory snack (or sweet if you prefer that) that you can pop yourself at home.

 Celery makes it on to the list of cheapest food to buy on a budget purely because it is so cheap, not because it’s nice tasting.